Madhuparna04/My-Repo/Machine Learning/README.md

 1. Folder: Q-learning - Containing code corresponding to Q-learning algorithm.

+   Folder: Principal Component Analysis - Contains code for PCA algorithm implemented from scratch using Power Iteration and QR-decomposition for finding eigenvectors and eigenvalues.

 2. Various Classification Algorithms using sklearn.

 3. Digit Recogniser using Keras framework.